-When using the Modified Nonequilibrium Equation, the change in pressure in pounds per square inch (psi) per logarithmic cycle (s10) is used to calculate T (the product obtained by multiplying the aquifer thickness by its hydraulic conductivity, a measure of the ease with which water, under field conditions, can be transmitted through a porous material) and kh (the product of the intrinsic permeability, k, of the aquifer and its thickness, h).
+When using the Modified Nonequilibrium Equation, the change in pressure in pounds per square inch (psi) per logarithmic cycle (s10) is used to calculate T (the product obtained by multiplying the aquifer thickness by its hydraulic conductivity, a measure of the ease with which water, under field conditions, can be transmitted through a porous material) and kh (with k being the intrinsic permeability of the aquifer and h being the aquifer thickness).
 Due to the heterogeneous hydrologic character of the Raft River KGRA, no T or kh was calculated.
 An apparent T and an apparent kh was estimated to use as a basis for comparing tests.
-The apparent kh, expressed in millidarcy-feet (md-ft), was estimated through the formula where
+The apparent kh, expressed in millidarcy-feet (md-ft), was estimated through the formula.

-$$kh = \frac{5759 \ Q\mu}{S{10}}$$
+$$kh = \frac{5759 \ Qu}{s{10}}$$